 The difficulty, which most doctors recognise, is that deciding whether someone should qualify for legalised ‘assisted dying’ involves much more than diagnosis and prognosis.
 Even these can pose challenges – prognosis of terminal illness is in many cases little more than guesswork.
 But compared with assessing other criteria – such as whether there is a settled wish to die, whether there are any external or internal personal or family pressures at work in the background, whether the patient’s judgement is being impaired by depression or despair – the medical part is relatively straightforward.

-It is these personal, family or social judgements on 'assisted dying' that doctors are just not qualified to make.
+It is these personal, family or social judgements on ‘assisted dying’ that doctors are just not qualified to make.
 We simply do not live in a world in which all doctors know their patients well, have been regular visitors to their homes and met their families and have talked with them at length about their values and feelings.
-There are parts of the country where these conditions, or something like them, exist, but they are increasingly the exception.